 This section looks at section 135 of the Mental Health Act.
-It looks at the professionals you might come across in hospital, when and how they use this section.
-It explains what your rights are during this section and what could happen afterwards.
+It explains when and how this section is used.
+It explains what your rights are on this section.
+And what could happen after it ends.

-- Mental health professionals can ask a judge for permission to go into your home.
+· Mental health professionals will have to ask a magistrate for permission to go into your home.

-- Once inside, the professional and the police can bring you to a ‘place of safety’.
+· The police can keep you or take you to a ‘place of safety’.
 They can only do this if they think you have a mental illness and need care.

-- After your assessment, you may leave hospital or you may stay under a section of the Mental Health Act.
+· After your assessment, you will be free to leave the place of safety or you may be detained in hospital under a section of the Mental Health Act.

 This section covers:

 - What professionals will I meet?

 - What is section 135?